 - There are other, more obscure reasons as well.
 See JTFR for complete details.

 The relevant benefits differ depending on the reason for the ERD, and many require the determination of a local authority to justify the situation.
 It must be established that the problem did not arise until after arrival at the overseas location.
 In addition, all local resources must first be utilized.
 This includes financial services, mental heath services, family counseling, and legal advice.
 In short,

-JFTR Volume I, Chapter 5, Part J discusses transportation allowances in ERD situations.
+JTR Chapter 5, Part A, Section 3, Subsection A3d discusses transportation allowances in ERD situations.
 In general, when the ERD is considered to be in the government’s interest, the government pays for all transportation costs under the usual travel regulations.